jucheng925/travel-diary/README.md

 To prepopulate the database with seed data, run `python seed.py` in the server folder.

+To quickly view the functionality of the website, you can log in as "bob", "kim", or "susan" with password "test".

 ## Future Plans
 Currently, this project is not deployment ready as I feel like there are still many improvements to work on.
 I want to organize my code a little better, see if there any ways to reduce code repetition and work on styling.